 As acting head for the L-section at LIME I have the overarching responsibility for centre activities, economy and human resources according to the present delegation rules at LIME.
 I have developed master programmes, courses and been lecturer in first and second cycle education within public health.
 Aspects that I focused on include prevention, behavioral change and leadership.
 Faculty training has been conducted with programme directors, deans, hospital directors in different contexts.
 A Global Health example is the "Leading change in higher education" programme at Makerere university, held four times.
 In total 200 faculty members trained.

-Initiated and lead the study on "Health promotion through Tobacco Cessation Prescriptions (TCP) in primary care in deprived areas of Stockholm County".
+Initiated and leads the study on "Health promotion through Tobacco Cessation Prescriptions (TCP) in primary care in deprived areas of Stockholm County".
 The aim was to develop a model for health promotion based on TCP and to test its feasibility.
 The study involved primary healthcare centres in Stockholm.
 Results show that TCP could be a structured, easy and person-centred way of implementing tobacco cessation in primary care - for both providers and clients.
 Principal investigator for the trial "Motivation 2 Quit" M2Q with the aim to evaluate the effectiveness and cost-effectiveness of TCP compared to current practice for tobacco cessation targeting socioeconomically disadvantaged groups.
 Funding is provided by Stockholm County Council, The Public Health Agency of Sweden and Scandia.